 "NEW SECTION.
 Sec.
-1. al budget is hereby A supplemental adopted capital and, subject to the provisions set forth in this act, the several dollar amounts hereinafter specified, or so much thereof as shall be to accomplish the are hereby appropriated designated. and to be incurred capital authorized for projects during the period beginning the effective date of this act and ending June 30, 2025, out of the several funds specified in this act.
+1. al budget is hereby A supplemental capital adopted and, subject to the provisions set forth in this act, the several dollar amounts hereinafter specified, or so much thereof as shall be sufficient to accomplish the purposes designated, are hereby appropriated and to be incurred authorized for capital projects during the period beginning the effective date of this act and ending June 30, 2025, out of the several specified in this act.